lsst/dp0-1_lsst_io/data-access-analysis-tools/index.rst

 ..
 This section should provide a brief, top-level description of the page.

-This page includes the various tools to access and analyze the data products in DP0.1.
+The Rubin Science Platform (RSP) is the set of integrated web-based applications, services, and tools to query, visualize, subset, and analyze LSST data - including the DP0.1 simulated data products.
+Throughout DP0 the RSP will be in active development by Rubin staff, with access provided to delegates on a shared-risk basis.

 .. _Data-Access-Analysis-Tools-Warnings:

-RSP Hazards and User Responsibilities
+RSP Usage: Risks and Responsibilities
 =====================================

-All users are responsible for their own safe usage of the RSP and must consult this list of :ref:`Data-Access-Analysis-Tools-RSP-Warnings`.
+All RSP users are responsible for being aware of the risks inherent in using software in active development, and must familiarize themselves with these risks prior to using the RSP.

-| Briefly, the DP0-era of the RSP is a *shared-risk developmental version*.
+List of :ref:`Data-Access-Analysis-Tools-RSP-Warnings`.

+| For example:
-| - future RSP safegaurds to protect against, e.g., data loss, are not yet present
+| - protective safegaurds are not yet present
-| - RSP performance during DP0 is not representative of the future RSP's performance
+| - some directories have shared-write access
-| - RSP compute resources during DP0 are not representative of the operations-era RSP
+| - performance and compute capacity are limited
+| - some functionality is not yet available
-| - documentation and support mechanisms are still in their very earliest versions
+| - documentation may be incomplete

 .. _Data-Access-Analysis-Tools-RSP: